Raikkonen tops practice at Canadian Grand Prix

-MONTREAL Kimi Raikkonen clocked the fastest lap in Friday practice for the Canadian Grand Prix setting the stage for an enthralling battle between Ferrari and Mercedes for pole position.
+MONTREAL (Reuters) - Kimi Raikkonen clocked the fastest lap in Friday practice for the Canadian Grand Prix setting the stage for an enthralling battle between Ferrari and Mercedes for pole position.

 The 37-year-old Finn has looked very lively in the last two races, taking pole for Ferrari in Monaco last month, and brought his speed to Canada by clocking a time of one minute, 12.935 seconds around the 2.7 mile (4.34 km) Circuit Gilles Villeneuve, the only driver to dip under 1:13.00 on an overcast cloudy day.